Innes Hope Pearse: Education and early career

-She grew up in Purley, Surrey with her parents Catherine Beardsley Pearse née Morley and George Edgar Hope Pearse, an exporter.
+Innes Pearse was born in March 1889 and grew up in Purley, Surrey with her parents Catherine Beardsley Pearse née Morley and George Edgar Hope Pearse, an exporter.
 After going to a private school in Croydon, Woodford House School, she studied at the London School of Medicine for Women where she qualified as a doctor in 1915.
 After a couple of years at the Bristol Royal Hospital for Women and Children, she was back in London in 1918.
 Her next post was at the Great Northern Hospital, and then she became a registrar at the London Hospital (one of the first women to become a hospital registrar) followed by a job at St Thomas's.
-For seven years she was also part-time medical adviser to the Alice Model infant welfare centre in the East End, a charitable project.
+For seven years, she was also part-time medical adviser to the Alice Model infant welfare centre in the East End, a charitable project.
 She continued this alongside a thyroid research project at the Royal Free Hospital which she joined as a medical registrar in 1921, working with George Scott Williamson.